 Excavation of the Vaulted Area

-The vaulted, or dug-out area beneath the crossing is key to providing the often overlooked optical barrier that helps dissuade livestock from even touching the top rails.
-Allowing the animal a view of the bottom of the excavated area provides a conflicting depth perception contrast when compared to the top rail itself.
-This optical confusion can be an effective visual deterrent all on it’s own.
+The vaulted, or dug-out area beneath the grid is key to providing the often overlooked optical barrier that dissuade livestock from even touching the top rails.
+Allowing the animal to view the bottom of the excavated area provides a conflicting depth perception created by the contrast with the top rail.
+This optical confusion (near and far at the same time) can be an effective visual deterrent all on it’s own.

-The vault is created by removing soil under the area where the top rails will be.
+The vaulted area is created by removing soil under the top rails to create the visual deterrent and allow debris to fall through.
 We typically recommend at least 6″ be dug below the bottom support beams as shown in the diagram.
 With a 12″ overall height, a depth of 18″ from the top rail to the bottom of the vault will be presented to the livestock.
 You may go deeper if desired, the important issue is that the foundations themselves are properly supported.

-The vault also helps remove debris from collecting between rails.
-If the vacant area beneath wasn’t there, dirt and debris would fill the area between the top rails and the barrier would lose it’s effectiveness.
+The vault also helps prevent debris from collecting between rails.
+If the vacant area beneath wasn’t there, dirt and debris would fill the area between the top rails and the barrier would lose it’s effectiveness and become a livestock walk-able bridge.

-To help with drainage, the bottom of the vault should include a means of removing water without disturbing the surrounding footings.
-Typically crushed gravel is used to create a french drain, but every site is unique.
+To help with drainage, the bottom of the vault should include a means of allowing water to drain way from the installation without disturbing the surrounding footings.
+Typically crushed gravel is used to create a french drain.
+Because every site is unique, a contractor familiar with the local conditions should be consulted.

 Surface Installation with a Boxed Cattle Guard